NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 > “I saw in the night visions, and behold, **with the clouds of heaven there came one like a son of man**, and he came to the Ancient of Days and was presented before him.

-Daniel 7:13 links together the Cloud Rider of the Old Testament with the Cloud Rider of the new testament and shows that Jesus is Jehovah.
-[See The Cloud Rider](#the-cloud-rider)
+This is a crucial scripture that establish the meaning of the phrases [The Son of Man](#the-son-of-man) and [The Cloud Rider](#the-cloud-rider).
+Daniel sees a Son of Man coming on the clouds and in the next verse he is given power and worship equal to God.
+So the Jews knew that this Son of Man coming on the clouds was none other than Jehovah God himself in human form.

+The most common thing Jesus called himself was The Son of Man.
+He also tells his apostles that he will come on the clouds.
+(Matthew 26:64; Mark 13:26) But the most powerful verses in the gospels are probably when Jesus tells the Sanhedrin “I am, and you will see the Son of Man seated at the right hand of Power, and coming with the clouds of heaven.”
+The Sanhedrin reacts by accusing him of blasphemy and judging him to death.
+(Matthew 26:64-66; Mark 13:62-64)

+Why?
+Because they knew Daniel 7:13 and understood that Jesus directly, and very deliberately, with no room for any doubt, claimed to be Jehovah God.

 ## Daniel 9: 9

 > To the Lord our God belong mercy and forgiveness, for we have rebelled against him

 Forgiveness belongs to God alone.
 He is the only one with the absolute right to forgive, even sins not committed against him.
-But in [Mark 2:5-12](#mark-25-12) Jesus forgives the sins of a man, and the scribes understood that this is something only God can do, thinking that Jesus was blaspheming.
+But in [Mark 2:5-12](#mark-25-12) and [Luke 5:20-25](#luke-5-20-25) Jesus forgives the sins of a man, and the scribes understood that this is something only God can do, thinking that Jesus was blaspheming.
 Jesus wasn't blaspheming because Jesus is God, the second person.

 ## Zechariah 12: 10

 > “And I will pour out on the house of David and on the inhabitants of Jerusalem the Spirit of grace and of pleading, so that they will look at Me whom they pierced; and they will mourn for Him, like one mourning for an only son, and they will weep bitterly over Him like the bitter weeping over a firstborn.

 In this verse Jehovah God says **they will look at Me whom they pierced**.
-How can an immaterial God be puerced unless he takes on a human body?
+How can an immaterial God be pierced unless he takes on a human body?
 This is a prophecy pointing forward to the crucifixion of Jesus, because Jesus is the Jehovah that they pierced.
 This proves the deity of Christ.

-## Malachi 3:1
+## Malachi 3: 1

 > “Behold, I send my messenger, and he will prepare the way before me.
 And the Lord whom you seek will suddenly come to his temple; and the messenger of the covenant in whom you delight, behold, he is coming, says the LORD of hosts.